jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/Open_Sheep.md

 ## Rules

 1. Entry fee — $2.00 per class.
 Enter online.
-Entries must be returned by Saturday, July 30, 2022.
+Entries must be returned by Saturday, July 30, {year}.
 2. Exhibitors must provide their own feed.
 Sawdust & straw are provided.
-3. All animals must arrive on the grounds and be checked for health, registration and class entries between noon and 9:00 pm. on Monday, August 8, 2022.
+3. All animals must arrive on the grounds and be checked for health, registration and class entries between noon and 9:00 pm. on Monday, August {monday}, {year}.
 After check in, only scratches can be made.
-Animals must remain in the grounds until 9:00 pm. on Saturday, August 13, 2022.
+Animals must remain in the grounds until 9:00 pm. on Saturday, August {saturday}, {year}.
 All animals must be removed by 10:00 am.
 Sunday, August 15,2021.
 Exhibitors are responsible for taking down and stacking their own pens and cleaning their area.
-4. Barn Meeting for all exhibitors Tuesday, August 9th at 6:00 pm. in the Show Tent.
+4. Barn Meeting for all exhibitors Tuesday, August {friday}th at 6:00 pm. in the Show Tent.
 5. HEALTH REGULATIONS: All sheep must be listed on a valid Certificate of Veterinary Inspection (CVI) signed and dated within 30 days of arrival.
 Official identification and vaccination